makeyourownmaker/BayesianProphet/notebooks/BayesOptProphetHyperparameters.md

 Fourth, tune the continuous parameters.

-Below I give an example of Bayesian optimisation of seasonality and regressor parameters.
+Below I give an example of Bayesian optimisation of prophet seasonality and regressor parameters.

 These continuous parameters are optimised:
  * daily_prior_scale